-Chaney has been indicted on nine counts of computer hacking for gain, eight counts of aggravated identify theft, and nine counts of illegal wiretapping, Birotte said.
+Chaney has been indicted on with nine counts of computer hacking for gain, eight counts of aggravated identify theft, and nine counts of illegal wiretapping, Birotte said.

 If convicted of the 26 counts, Chaney would face a maximum of 121 years in federal prison, Birotte said.
 The aggravated identity theft charge alone carries a mandatory two-year prison sentence, he added.

-Chaney allegedly set his victims' accounts to automatically forward their e-mails to his account, Birotte said.
+Chaney allegedly also set his victims' accounts to automatically forward their e-mails to his account, Birotte said.
 This allegedly allowed Chaney to continue to receive celebrities' e-mails even after a password was reset, authorities said.